JuliuszVetter/Project_data_science/README.md

     The 'load_segment_and_plot_record' function displays plots for each segment, allowing for visual assessment of the segmentation results, for example:
     <a name="im4"></a>![Image with segment ECG](images/1proj4.png)
-*Fig.3: One of twelve chanals segment.*
+*Fig.3: One of twelve channels segment.*

 ## Status of Project